delehef/asgart/README.md

 # Asgart

+## What is it?

-Asgart (A Segmental duplications Gathering and Refinement Tool) is a tool designed to computationally search for segmental duplications in a DNA string.
+Asgart (A Segmental duplications Gathering and Refinement Tool) is a tool designed to search for segmental duplications between two DNA strings.

 Its key feature is its adaptability to the available computing power by its ability to comprommise between the quality and precision of the results and the compute time and memory required.

+## Documentation

+## Licensing

 Asgart is distributed under the GPLv3 license.
+Please see the LICENSE file.

-# Build and run
+# Build

-You may run Asgart whether in `debug` or `release` with the following command:
+You can build ASGART using the following command, which will automatically fetch and compile dependencies.

 ```
-cargo run [--release] KMER_SIZE MAX_HOLE_SIZE
+cargo build --release
 ```